pgrobban/svenska2-next2/README.md

 The `components` folder contains frontend components that can be reused over multiple views.

-The subfolder `exercises` contains base components for exercises.Lessons can have different instances of exercise components.
+The subfolder `exercises` contains base components for exercises.
+Lessons can have different instances of exercise components.
 The subfolder `layout` that the design is built upon.
 Specifically, the file `Layout.tsx` should be used as the base layout for all views.

 The `helpers` folder contains frontend helper functions, type definitions and default props for external dependency components.